 The initial public offering price of our Class A common shares will be substantially higher than the pro forma net tangible book value per share of the outstanding Class A common shares immediately after the offering.
-Based on an assumed initial public offering price of US\$15.00 per share (the midpoint of the price range set forth on the cover of this prospectus) and our net tangible book value as of September 30, 2020, if you purchase our common shares in this offering you will pay more for your shares than the amounts paid by our existing shareholder for its shares and you will suffer immediate dilution of approximately US\$12.82 per share in pro forma net tangible book value, after giving effect to the Share Split and an immediate dilution of approximately US\$13.01 per share in pro forma as adjusted net tangible book value, after giving effect to the aggregate amount of US\$25.0 million in dividends paid to our shareholders on December 28, 2020.
+Based on the initial public offering price of US\$17.00 per share and our net tangible book value as of September 30, 2020, if you purchase our common shares in this offering you will pay more for your shares than the amounts paid by our existing shareholder for its shares and you will suffer immediate dilution of approximately US\$14.59 per share in pro forma net tangible book value, after giving effect to the Share Split and an immediate dilution of approximately US\$14.95 per share in pro forma as adjusted net tangible book value, after giving effect to the aggregate amount of US\$25.0 million in dividends paid to our shareholders on December 28, 2020 and the aggregate amount of US\$23.3 million in dividends paid to our shareholders on January 21, 2021.
 As a result of this dilution, investors purchasing shares in this offering may receive significantly less than the full purchase price that they paid for the shares purchased in this offering in the event of a liquidation.
 See "Dilution."